ConverterHQ

 VIDEO

-Convert Xfig files to WEBM online with no signup required.
+Convert Xfig to WEBM

 Reverse conversion